vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 bhādrapadā, Purvāphalguni ), Maghā and Bharaṇi.
 Vide

 under Nakṣatra and Bș.
 S. 97.
-8. Uttamabhartrprāpti-on 12th of śu. of Vasanta; Viṣnu is deity
+8. Uttamabhartrprāpti-on 12th of śu. of Vasanta; Viṣṇu is deity

 Var.
 54, 1-19.
 Uttarāyaṇa-Gifts are recommended at the beginning of each